johnpuddephatt/hidinginplainsight/src/cinemas/newtown-picture-palace.md

   ceiling.
 description_extended: >-
   Although it was quite a small cinema, it had its own orchestra, the Newtown Orchestra, which was led by Mr Francis Walker.

-  Sources:
+This cinema specialised in showing Yiddish films, it was situated in the heart of Leeds' first Jewish community.

+  Sources:\

+  Leeds Cinemas Remembered by Robert E. Preedy\

+  Cinema Treasures
 ---